Import and Configure Assets

 1. Select your assets on the Assets page.

-2. Click on the Bulk Actions button.
+2. Click the Bulk Actions button.

 3. Click Add Category.